heinzelotto/gpgsync/README.md

 Current and planned features:

-- [X] Bidirectional sync between two directories, one unencrypted, one encrypted.
+- [X] Bidirectional recursive sync between two directories, one unencrypted, one encrypted.
 - [X] Encryption of file contents.
-File names are not encrypted.
 - [X] A single passphrase for all files.
 - [X] Continuously watch the directories and sync when files are modified.
+- [X] Conflict handling for all kinds of incompatible modifications/deletions on the two sides.
-- [X] Maintain a persistent database of file metadata to detect file modifications that happened since the program last ran.
+- [ ] Maintain a persistent database of file metadata to detect file modifications that happened since the program last ran.
-- [X] All hidden files are ignored (= files starting with a '.').
+- [ ] All hidden files are ignored (= files starting with a '.').
-- [X] Ignore `*.gpg` files in the plain dir, ignore non-`*.gpg` files in the gpg dir.
+- [ ] Ignore `*.gpg` files in the plain dir, ignore non-`*.gpg` files in the gpg dir.
-- [X] Correctly handle renamed files.
+- [ ] Correctly handle renamed files.
 - [ ] Respect a .gitignore in the plain directory.
 - [ ] Graceful handling of errors, wrong passphrase, and sync conflicts (currently the program just exits).
 - [ ] More tests.